itsjoelha/tp/docs/team/clj55.md

 <h3>Developer Guide Contributions</h3>

 - **Project Design**
-  - Created Architecture Diagram and wrote explanation
-  - Created Overall Sequence Diagram and wrote explanation
+  - Contributed Architecture Diagram and Overall Sequence Diagram
-  -
+  - Wrote explanations for each component in the Architecture